 Inflation Worries Experts: What It Means for the Economy

-Inflation Worries Experts: And what It Means for the Economy.
+Inflation Worries Experts: And What It Means for the Economy.
 Inflation is now a big worry for financial experts.
 They think the Federal Reserve should reconsider its interest rate policies.
-Lauren Saidel-Baker, an economist, said on Yahoo Finance, “These are broad-based inflationary pressures… I see more reason for rates to be rising not to let inflation get away from us.”
+Lauren Saidel-Baker, an economist, said on Yahoo Finance, “These are broad-based inflationary pressures… I see more reason for rates to be rising, not to let inflation get away from us.”

 Inflation Worries Experts: Key Takeaways